ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 -   `'simple'` - Simple output format.

     Clickhouse output date and time `YYYY-MM-DD hh:mm:ss` format.
 For example, `'2019-08-20 10:18:56'`.
-Calculation is performed according to the data type's time zone (if present) or server time zone.
+The calculation is performed according to the data type's time zone (if present) or server time zone.

 -   `'iso'` - ISO output format.